cundd/rest/Documentation/FAQ.md

 Caching
 -------

-To enable caching set the cache life time:
+To enable caching set the cache lifetime:

 ```typo3_typoscript
 plugin.tx_rest.settings.cacheLifetime = 3600
 ```

-Additionally a separate life time for the expires header can be defined:
+Additionally, a separate lifetime for the expires header can be defined:

 ```typo3_typoscript
 plugin.tx_rest.settings.expiresHeaderLifetime = 300